BBuf/RWKV-World-HF-Tokenizer/README.md

 ### Check Lambda

-"The `lambda_pt.py` and `lambda_hf.py` files under the `check_lambda` folder evaluate the lambda dataset using the original PyTorch model of RWKV4 World 169M and the HuggingFace model, respectively.
-From the logs, it can be observed that the evaluation results they obtained are essentially the same."
+The `lambda_pt.py` and `lambda_hf.py` files under the `check_lambda` folder evaluate the lambda dataset using the original PyTorch model of RWKV4 World 169M and the HuggingFace model, respectively.
+From the logs, it can be observed that the evaluation results they obtained are essentially the same.

 #### lambda_pt.py lambda evaluate log